FIND ME ON

 Read: June 16, 2021 • Rating: 5/10

-The story of the history of our universe, but with too much unmotivated technical detail and not enough context.
+The history of our universe, but with too much unmotivated technical detail and not enough context.

 I love technical details when they're explained well, but Hawking often dives into details without ever framing them with why they're relevant.

-The readability wasn't great either - I was hoping for a narrative about the history of the universes creation with technical details to fill the gaps, but instead it was mostly several losely strung together technical details without much broader context.
+The readability wasn't great either - I was hoping for a narrative about the history of the universes creation with technical details to fill in the gaps, but instead it was several losely strung together technical details without any broader narrative.

 A Thousand Brains